 It takes 5 years of Residency to receive Turkish Citizenship and a Passport from Turkey if you are not of Turkish Descent and you are a commoner.
 Quicker if you are married, or you know somebody.
 Dual Nationality is allowed.
 Dual nationals are not compelled to use a Turkish passport to enter and leave Turkey.[UPDATE 2017: Turkey has launched a new economic citizenship program, check requirements to get Turkish Citizenship by investment]

 It is quite easy to receive residency in Turkey, compared to other parts of the world.
-The Azeris, Ahiska Turks, Gagauz Turks, Tatars, Turkmans, Kyrgyz, Uzbek, and Kazak receive priority for residence, but it’s possible for many different nationalities to obtain residence.
+The Azeris, Ahiska Turks, Gagauz Turks, Tatars, Turkmens, Kyrgyz, Uzbek, and Kazhaks receive priority for residence, but it’s possible for many different nationalities to obtain residence too.

-You could forgoe the certainty of residency, and for tax purposes, you wouldn’t be subjected to the up to 45% tax that applies to all those who live in Turkey.
+You could forgo the certainty of residency, and for tax purposes, you wouldn’t be subjected to the up to 45% tax that applies to all those who live in Turkey.
 Tax certainly isn’t “low” in Turkey, and I talked to many people who complained there was too much tax.
-This is something which stretches back to the Byzantine era, when Alexander the great levied taxes on the Turkish people.
+This is something which stretches back to the Byzantine era.

 Permission has to be obtained from the military authorities of the region, through the Land Title Registry Office, and you would need to submit the following to the Land Title Registry Office to buy real estate in Turkey: